Schwab Robo-Advisor Review – Intelligent Portfolios Offers Higher Yields on Cash Allocations

 - Adds additional diversification

-Additionally, the cash will earn interest at a rate in line with the national average money market interest rate.
+Additionally, the cash will earn interest at a rate of the Schwab Government Money Fund (SWGXX).

 During times of extreme market volatility, you’ll appreciate having a bit of extra cash to temper the stock market’s ups and downs.